ugeneunipro/docs/content/workflow-designer/workflow-samples/scenarios/intersect-annotations.md

 ##### Workflow Image

-The opened workflow looks as follows:
+The workflow appears as follows when opened:

 ![](/images/65930554/65930555.png)

 ##### Workflow Wizard

-The wizard has 1 page.
+The wizard contains one page.

-1. Intersect annotations parameters: On this page you must input two sets of annotations and you can modify the output parameters.
+1. Intersect Annotations Parameters: On this page, you must input two sets of annotations and can modify the output parameters.

     ![](/images/65930554/65930556.png)